 - Use Student Discounts: Online community college students can take advantage of student discounts on computers, software, and professional organization memberships.
 Additionally, schools often partner with local businesses — including restaurants, clothing stores, and bookstores — to provide students with additional savings.
 Student clubs and campus organizations may provide free events, resources, and food.
 These gatherings also allow students to better connect with their peers and professors.
 Distance learners can search for additional discounts online, and websites like International Student Identity Card help learners access savings no matter where they live.

 - Find Inexpensive Textbooks: In addition to tuition and academic fees, students spend substantial amounts of money on textbooks.
 According to 2018-2019 estimates by College Board, the average in-district community college student spends $1,440 on books and supplies.
 Distance learners can save on textbooks by using applications like StudentRate Textbooks, which offers coupons and price comparison tools.
 Students can also rent books from the library.
-Furthermore, online community college classes often provide access to inexpensive or free eBooks
+Furthermore, these classes often provide access to inexpensive or free eBooks

 - Load Up on Credits: Finally, learners can reduce their higher education costs by simply graduating early.
 For current high school students, this might mean accumulating Advanced Placement, International Baccalaureate, and/or dual-enrollment credits.
 Community college students can also hasten graduation by taking maximum course loads every term.
 They should also determine their major as soon as possible and avoid switching fields.
 Finally, the most affordable online associate degrees often provide accelerated tracks, enabling students to earn their credentials in just one year.